 There is a standard mailing list function within Citizen Space, which collects and holds email addresses within Citizen Space.
 You can read more about how this works, and how to activate it per consultation, in this article.

 Alternatively, you can choose to use our 3rd Party Email add-on (with a provider such as MailChimp) instead.
 You might be wondering, why are we offering some third party, monkey-themed plugin instead of our own, proprietary setup?
 Simply because it's already a really polished product that does everything you need at low cost, with great support and no hassle – so why would we make things more difficult or expensive than they need to be?
-Try it a couple of times and we reckon you'll come to love MailChimp as much as we do.

 If you want to activate this, or ask any questions, simply get in touch, we're happy to help.
 Below is our guide to using MailChimp with Citizen Space, but there's lots to learn about MailChimp as a stand-alone app too.
 If you want to get to grips with it at a more advanced level, we can recommend some people who can help with this.

 (PS.
 If you use something other than MailChimp, like GovDelivery or Campaign Monitor, drop us a line because we can probably work with that too :)

 Step 1: Get yourself a MailChimp account